Services for Students with Disabilities

 - Adjustable tables -Two library carrels are adjustable for use by disabled students and two adjustable tables in the library computer lab.

-- Three CCTVs/Visualteks (Print Enlargers) - Two with a black and white display (located on the Second floor and on the second floor in LL 214).
-One Genie Pro with network access and a color display (located on the First Floor).
+- Two CCTVs/Visualteks (Print Enlargers) - Two with a black and white display (located on the Second floor and on the second floor in LL 214).

 - Enlarging Photocopiers - Photocopies can be enlarged up to 141% on all Library photocopier machines.